CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_generic_api.html.markdown

 # Resource: checkpoint_generic_api

-This resource allows you to execute Check Point generic Management or GAIA API.<br>
+This resource allows you to execute Check Point generic Management API or GAIA API.<br>
 See the [Management API reference](https://sc1.checkpoint.com/documents/latest/APIs/index.html) or [GAIA API reference](https://sc1.checkpoint.com/documents/latest/GaiaAPIs/index.html) for a complete list of APIs you can run on your Check Point server.<br>
-<b>NOTE:</b> If you configure the provider [context](https://registry.terraform.io/providers/CheckPointSW/checkpoint/latest/docs#context-1) to `gaia_api` you can execute only GAIA API and GAIA resources.
-Management API or any other resources will not be supported.
+<b>NOTE:</b> If you configure the provider [context](https://registry.terraform.io/providers/CheckPointSW/checkpoint/latest/docs#context-1) to `gaia_api` you can run only GAIA API and GAIA resources.
+Management API or any other resource will not be supported.

 ## Example Usage